Reporting back from Amanoi - on Vietnam’s beautiful hidden coastline

 During the 24 hours I was there I tried to fit in as much as humanly possible, along with enough time to relax and enjoy the property and the surroundings.
 Aman have managed to succeed again in marrying the design of the hotel with its surroundings and revealing a new corner of Vietnam’s stunning coastline to the world.

 If you are thinking about travelling to Vietnam and want to experience something new in the height of luxury, a stay at Amanoi should be very high up your list.

-To view more of Mark's photos on Facebook please click here.
+To view more photos please click here.